 Be warned that some of the steeper trails are quite tough, especially the unpaved sections.
 A water bottle is a must on warmer days, along with decent footwear.

-Don’t be surprised to spot a celebrity or two joining you on the trails, it’s a favourite celebrity haunt.
+Don’t be surprised to spot a celebrity or two joining you on the trails; it’s a favorite celebrity haunt.

 Alternatively, there’s never any shortage of friendly dogs in the park, thanks to it being one of the largest off-leash dog areas in the LA area.
-It’s a must-do if you’ve visiting LA with a dog!
+It’s a must-do if you visit LA with a dog!